22

 Big institutions have no time to write all those cards themselves.
 They print their cards!

 There are tons of pictures online for “Japanese New Year Cards” ready to be printed.
-Have a look at this website to see a few examples.
+Have a look at this website (Japanese) to see a few examples.

 Feature 3: Set phrases